hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                         1   1
                       (19) (7)
-                    Solution 2 cuts more and earlier than solution 1

-                "1/2" it's because each minimum edge weight is included twice LB from 2 by assuming we branched from 1 to 2:
+                    Solution 2 cuts more and earlier than solution 1 LB from 2 by assuming we branched from 1 to 2:
                         1/2 (w(1, 2) + w(1, 3) + w(2, 1) + w(2, 4) + w(3, 1) + w(3, 4) + w(4, 2) + w(4, 1)) = 1/2 (14) = 7
                     LB from 3 by assuming we branched from 1 to 3: